billkarsh/SpikeGLX/Markdown/Manual-Text.md

 range [0..N-1], where N is the total channel count.
 To save all channels you can use the shorthand string `all`, or just `*`.

-You can also change this list from the Graphs window:
+> You can also change this list from the Graphs window by right-clicking on the graphs area and selecting `Edit Saved Channels...`.

-1. Pause the run using `Disable Recording`.
-2. _Use the checkboxes on the individual graphs to mark them for saving._
-3. Press `Enable Recording`.

->Note: At present the checkboxes on graphs have been removed.
-An alternate means of selecting graphs for saving is under development.

 ## Graphs Window Tools